bpype/blender-studio-pipeline/docs/naming-conventions/in-file-prefixes.md

 - `GPL` : Grease pencil stroke objects (need to differentiate from GEO because can not be rendered on the farm)
 - `WGT` : Bone shapes
 - `HLP` : Empties and other helper objects that are not rendered
-- `TMP` : Any object used in pre-viz that should be replaced with final assets over the course of the production.
+- `TMP` : Objects that should be replaced with final assets over the course of the production.

 ## Base Names
-- Must include the long or short version of the namespace identifier, as described above.
+![Indicating Hierarchy in names](/media/naming-conventions/hierarchy_name_example.png)

+- Use lower case and `_` instead of spacebar.
+- `-` can be used to indicate a hierarchy among objects.
-- Mesh and Shape Key datablocks should be named the same as the containing Object.
-This is automated by the Asset Pipeline add-on.
+- Mesh & Shape Keys to be named same as the containing object.
+(Soon to be automated)
-- Words in all base names should be lower-case and separated by `_`.
-- Dashes can be used to indicate hierarchy among objects, see example below.
-- Datablock names must not end with a `.00x` suffix.
+- `.00x` suffixes should be replaced with `_00x` to technically become part of the base name.
 This is enforced by the Asset Pipeline add-on.
-    - When there's too many objects to manually name, like when building a house out of a hundred wooden plank objects, the **Batch Rename Datablocks Operator** should be used to give groups of objects the same name.
-Then replace the `.` in the suffixes with an `_`.
+- When there's too many objects to manually name, use **Batch Rename Datablocks Operator** to name all the objects, then replace the `.` in with an `_`.
+(This is important for safe Library Overrides.)
-    - This makes it so that when an asset is duplicated in a shot, every object in the same copy of the asset will have the same number suffix.
-Without this step, an object could end up getting named `GEO-house-wooden_plank.024` when it gets duplicated, so the suffix number would have no correlation with which overridden copy of the asset this object belongs to.
-This can result in issues with Library Overrides.

-Here is an example of some object names:
-![Indicating Hierarchy in names](/media/naming-conventions/hierarchy_name_example.png)

-## Indicating Asset Variants
+## Variants
-The `.` is also used for indicating asset variants, which is when an asset has multiple states or versions in the production.
+Use `.` for indicating variants, which is when an asset has multiple states or versions in the production that need to be swapped between.
 The variant indicator can be placed anywhere in the name hierarchy:
 `GEO-wardrobe.burned-shelf-book` indicates that the whole wardrobe has a burned variant.
-Perhaps there was a house fire in the film.
+Maybe there is a house fire in the film.
-`GEO-wardrobe-shelf-book.burned` indicates that only the book is burned, perhaps because a candle fell over in the film.
+`GEO-wardrobe-shelf-book.burned` indicates that only the book is burned.
+Maybe a candle fell over in the film.

 ## Symmetry Suffixes
 Use exactly `.L`/`.R` suffixes for objects that belong to one side and are symmetrical.
 On the other hand, avoid using `.L`/`.R` when similar objects exist on each side of an asset but aren't meant to be symmetrical, and use a different side indicator if necessary, such as `_left`.

 ## Node Trees
 Node Trees (aka Node Groups) in Blender are unfortunately all stored in one location, which is inconvenient when trying to browse them, which we frequently do.
 To remedy this, node groups should be prefixed with what type of node group they are.